Debith/py2traits/README.md

 History
 =======

-0.1 Initial Version
-  - prepared files for Python 2.x
-  - prepared files for Python 3.x

-0.2 Apache License Updated
-  - Added apache 2.0 license to all files
-  - Set the character set as utf-8 for all files
+0.4 Completed function binding with examples in Python 2.x
+  - Separate functions can now be bound to classes
+    - Functions with 'self' as a first parameter will be acting as a method
+    - Functions with 'cls' as a first parameter will be acting as classmethod
+    - Other functions will be static methods.
+  - Fixed an issue with binding functions

 0.3 Trait extension support without conflicts for Python 2.x
   - Classes can be extended
   - Instances can be extended
   - Python 2.x supported

+0.2 Apache License Updated
+  - Added apache 2.0 license to all files
+  - Set the character set as utf-8 for all files

+0.1 Initial Version
+  - prepared files for Python 2.x
+  - prepared files for Python 3.x